hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 reboot
 ```

-You should now be in the previously mentioned "optimal" bank plan.
+You should now be in the previously mentioned *optimal* bank plan.
 On each reboot, your device will try booting `active` bank first.
 Since we set `bank_1` as active and we also erased `bank_1` firmware, it will boot from `bank_2`.

-At this point you have to now read how to check your [SSH server setup](#setting-up-permanent-ssh-server) is permanent.
+At this point, you now need to check if your [SSH server setup](#setting-up-permanent-ssh-server) is permanent.

-### Bank Planning (with firmware upgrade)
+## Bank Planning (with firmware upgrade)

 We are now going to prepare an optimal bank planning for another firmware you don't have on your Gateway yet.